Awesome Reasons for fostering

 - Work smarter – Some kids have the potential to do really well.
 Somehow, some things in their background make it not so conducive for them to excel.
 In their birth homes, some are not encouraged to do homework, read, or even engage in stimulating sensible conversations.
 In other words, their home environment holds them back.
 With my foster daughter, I try to make things so that she has every opportunity available and affordable to succeed.
 Once she came into my care, I ensured that she had additional support with her education as her school attendance prior to this was very poor.
 I encouraged her to do her best at everything she tried and praised and rewarded her achievements.
 She now has good study habits and is doing really well in school because I have instilled in her this ‘work smarter’ attitude.

 - It pays – money is not all and to be honest, I don’t think I am at break-even point yet.
 However, getting paid helps.
 So far I have fostered almost a dozen children ranging from days old to 15 years old.
 I have tried to make things special for all of them.
 Of course, this means paying for some of the things I provide money can’t buy but for some things, only money can suffice.
-For my full-time foster child, I take her on all holidays with us as a family be it overseas or nationally.
-There is, of course, some repayment by the local authority but it never covers what I have to fork out up front.
+For my full-time foster child, I take her on all holidays with us as a family is it overseas or nationally.
+There is, of course, some repayment by the local authority but it never covers what I have to fork out upfront.
 But I’m not complaining.
 I love what I do and would have it no other way.
 I foster because I want to!